linuxboot/book/src/utilities/cpu.md

 Why do we only show one program instead of many?
 From the point of view of `cpud`, it only starts one program.
 From the point of view of users, there can be many.
-But if there is more than one program to start, <em>that is not the responsibility of <code>cpud</code></em>.
-If more than one program is run, they will be started by the program that <code>cpud</code> started, i.e., a command interpreter like the shell.
-Or it could be as simple as a one-off command like
-<code>date</code>.
-From the point of view of <code>cpud</code>, it’s all the
-same. <code>Cpud</code> will wait until the process it started, and all its children, have exited.
-But <code>cpud</code>’s responsibilities to start a program ends with that first program.
+But if there is more than one program to start, _that is not the responsibility of `cpud`_.
+If more than one program is run, they will be started by the program that `cpud` started, i.e., a command interpreter like the shell.
+Or it could be as simple as a one-off command like `date`.
+From the point of view of `cpud`, it’s all the same. `cpud` will wait until the process it started, and all its children, have exited.
+But `cpud`’s responsibilities to start a program ends with that first program.

 But what happens when `cpud` runs that first program?
 Here is where it gets interesting, and, depending on your point of view, either magical, confounding,